chrissolutions/BsvSharp/README.md

 ### Sample

-The [Samples](https://github.com/chrissolutions/CafeLib/tree/main/Samples) directory of the CafeLib repository contains a BsvSharp sample called BlazorWallet.
-BlazorWallet is derived from the [Satolearn](https://satolearn.com) Wallet Workshop sample written in JavaScript and uses the [MoneyButton's BSV JavaScript library](https://github.com/moneybutton/bsv).
-This sample inspired a desire for wanting to have  the ability to write BSV applications in C# and Blazor.
-BlazorWallet a real-world example of how .NET developers can build a BSV application in C# and to run in Blazor WebAssembly.
+The [Samples](https://github.com/chrissolutions/BsvSharp/tree/main/Samples) directory of the BsvSharp repository contains a sample called BlazorWallet.
+BlazorWallet is derived from the [Satolearn](https://satolearn.com) Wallet Workshop sample written in JavaScript using the [MoneyButton's BSV JavaScript library](https://github.com/moneybutton/bsv).
+This sample inspired a desire to want to have the ability to write BSV applications in C# and Blazor.
+BlazorWallet provides a real-world example of how .NET developers can build a BSV application in C# and to run in Blazor WebAssembly.